Potatoes are an incredibly versatile root vegetable that’s consumed in a variety of dishes around the world.

 The Bottom Line

 Potatoes are high in vitamins, minerals, antioxidants, fiber and resistant starch.

-However, potatoes may also come with some potential negative effects, including weight gain and increased blood pressure, especially when consumed in large amounts.
+However, fried potatoes may also come with some potential negative effects, including weight gain, especially when consumed in large amounts.

 Ultimately, portion size and cooking methods have a major influence on the health effects of potatoes.